 Research design of this study is in the form of survey and analyzed data in quantitative method.
-Computerized scoring procedures for performance assessment are currently receiving considerable attention (Bennett, 1999; Bennett et al., 2000; Brennan, 2000).
 This study is a descriptive research in order to collect feedback from respondents as well as to survey error resources in measurement.
-Research design is as Table 1.
+Research design is as in Table 1 and Fig. 1.

 Dependability of test score will be used Two facet (r:pi) partially Nested Random Design.
 Data will be analyzed using EduG software in order to get result for G study and D study.
-Design model of two facet (r:pi) partially Nested Random Design is as shown in Fig. 1 and Fig. 2.
+Design model of two facet (r:pi) partially Nested Random Design is shown in Fig. 2.